baoning-zhu/Joint-Model-JAGS/README.md

 7. identifying and auditing ambiguous same-year death and frailty observations;
 8. constructing multi-state transition intervals;
 9. preparing baseline covariates; and
-10. generating the datasets used for joint-model estimation.
+10. generating the datasets required for joint-model estimation.

 ### Treatment of mortality information